telerik/teststudio-docs/docs/automated-tests/coded-tests/coded-step.md

 ><br>
 ><br>
 > Multiple coded steps in the same test can be mapped to a single method in the test coded file.

-## Convert a Recorded Step to Coded Function

-Most of the recorded steps can be converted to their corresponding coded function and allows to further customize the tests and actions.
-Select a recorded step, right click on it to trigger the <a href="/features/test-maintenance/test-step-context-menu" target="_blank">step context menu</a> and choose the option __Edit in Code__.

-![Convert to code][4]

-This automatically converts the step into a coded one and creates a new test method in the coded file associated with the test.
-The method represents the code required for this step depending on its type and different settings and properties set.

-![Recorded step in code][5]

 ## Which is the Code-Behind File?